typarker04/typarker04/README.md

 </p>

 About Me
 I'm a Data Science and Economics student at UW-Madison passionate about finding solutions through data analysis and statistical modeling.
-I am also passionate about using sports-related data to generate actionable solitions and make evidence-based conclusions.
+I am also passionate about using sports-related data to find actionable solitions and make evidence based conclusions.
-Education

 Major: Data Science & Economics
 University: University of Wisconsin-Madison